Got Art? Try Apple Stamping for Fall Language Development

-Back to school art activities are great tools for teaching language skills.
+Art activities like apple stamping are great tools for teaching language skills.

 Think about it, children learn best when actively participating in hands-on activities.
-Here’s a perfect speech and language opportunity for fall.
+An apple-themed art activity is a perfect speech and language opportunity for fall.

-But how do you elicit language with art?
+But how do you elicit language with an arts and craft project?

 Cut an apple in half.
 Ask, “What do you think we are going to do with the apples?” (prediction).

 Want to give it a try?
-Here’s what you need.
+Here’s what you need for apple stamping.

 For this project, I painted the branches ahead of time for my littles.
 I also pre-cut some leaves and caterpillars, but older children can do that themselves.

-After the apples are stamped, add the leaves and caterpillars.
-Are the catepillars eating the apples?
+After the apples are stamped, add the leaves and caterpillars with some white glue.
+Are the caterpillars eating the apples?
 Oh no!

-Art isn’t just for fun- it’s seriously awesome for providing language expression and vocabulary learning opportunities
+As you can see, art isn’t just for fun- it’s seriously awesome for providing language expression and vocabulary learning opportunities.

 Stop by my store to grab this open-ended apple tree freebie.
 It comes in 2 versions:10 and 20 apples.
 I created it that way so you can use it for data-taking as well as a motivational activity.